 Madi performed in Game Theory’s MOOP as part of Dublin Fringe Festival 2019 which was listed as The Irish Times’ Top 9 Fringe Shows 2019 and was nominated for Best Ensemble Award.

 In April Madi took on the role of Baba in UNESCO‘s co-production with The New Theatre of Edna O’Brien’s Girls In Their Married Bliss for which she received a glowing review evidenced below in the reviews section.
-This show will enjoy a national tour this coming autumn 2020.
+This show is set to enjoy a national tour Spring 2021.

 Previous to this Madi enjoyed a fantastic sell-out fortnight of Ali Hardiman’s new comedy Disconnected in The New Theatre in February.